Blue-Matter/SAMtool/README.md

 Conditioning Model for conditioning operating models in data-moderate and data-rich fisheries.

-DLMtool is part of the `openMSE` collection of packages.
+SAMtool is part of the `openMSE` collection of packages.

 You can learn more about the `openMSE` packages at the [openMSE documentation site](https://openMSE.com).